Install DataStax Enterprise 5.1 using the binary tarball

 export ALWAYSON_SQL_LOG_DIR="full_path_to_installation_location/spark/log/alwayson_sql"

-4. Go to the directory containing the dsefs_options file:
+4. Change to the directory that contains the dsefs_options file:

 cd installation_location/resources/dse/conf

-5. Uncomment and update the DSEFS directory in dse.yaml:
+5. Edit dse.yaml to uncomment and update the DSEFS directory:

 work_dir: full_path_to_installation_location/dsefs

-• For production, be sure to change the cassandra user.
-Failing to do so is a security risk.
+• For production, be sure to change the default cassandra user; otherwise, it is a security risk.
 See Creating superuser accounts.

-• DataStax Enterprise provides several types of workloads (default is transactional).
-See startup options for service or stand-alone installations.
+• DSE provides several types of workloads; the default is transactional.
+See startup options for service or standalone installations.

-• Next steps below provides links to related tasks and information.
+• Next steps provides links to related tasks and information.

 bin/dse cassandra

-2. From the installation directory, verify that DataStax Enterprise is running:
+2. From the directory where you installed DSE 5.1, verify that DSE is running:

 bin/nodetool status